Fellbach: History

 Fellbach was first mentioned as "Velbach" in 1121.
 The name "Velebach" appeared in 1357 and "Fehlbach" in 1800.
 Several landlords had possessions in Fellbach, the House Württemberg bought piece by piece.
 First, the village belonged to Oberamt Cannstatt.
 After its dissolution in 1923 Fellbach came to Oberamt Waiblingen, this became in 1938 Waiblingen district.
 After Fellbach had grown to the largest Württemberg village, the community was named October 14, 1933 for city.
 After World War II, the population crossed the 20,000 threshold.
 Therefore, Fellbach was appointed on April 1, 1956 to the district town in the district of Waiblingen.

 Schmiden was first mentioned in 1225 as "Smidheim".
 Schmiden first belonged to Oberamt Waiblingen and only came in 1718 to Oberamt Cannstatt.
 After its dissolution in 1923 it came again to Oberamt Waiblingen, later district Waiblingen.

-Oeffingen was 789 first mentioned as "Villa Uffingen im Neckargau".
+Oeffingen was first mentioned in 789 as "Villa Uffingen im Neckargau".
 Since this did not import the Reformation, Oeffingen remained Catholic.
 In 1618 Oeffingen was sold to the Chapter Augsburg and came due to the secularisation of 1803 to the Kingdom of Bavaria.
 The place was finally annexed in 1810 and assigned to Oberamt Cannstatt.
 After its dissolution in 1923 it came to Oberamt Waiblingen, later district Waiblingen.